alexanderthclark/pols4728/_sources/chapters/learning.md

 - Focus on overall accuracy
 - Weight some errors more than others
 - Consider multiple metrics (but how do we compare models?)
-- Account for the cost of errors (but costs to whom and are the costs measureable?)
+- Account for the cost of errors (but costs to whom and are the costs measurable?)

 There's no correct answer.
 The choice of performance measure is itself a value judgment about what matters.
 The weight of the value judgment is clear in this example, whereas the nuances are easier to ignore if you're a marketer deciding who to email.